Edit in GitHubLog an issue

 Lesson 1: Bootstrap a Headless App

-First of all, you need a new headless app created with AIO CLI.
-This app only needs a simple action to test the cron job, so all other components are deselected.
-Follow this Creating your First App Builder Application
+First, you need a new headless app created with AIO CLI.
+Since this app needs only a simple action to test the cron job, all other components are deselected.
+Follow Creating your First App Builder Application to get started.

 app-init

-Now let's go to the action code at actions/generic/index.js to simplify what it does.
-We make it print the current execution time to logs and return it in the result.
+Now go to the action code at actions/generic/index.js to simplify what it does: make it print the current execution time to logs and return it in the result.

 Copied to your clipboard